Hellisotherpeople/Bright/README.md

 The intuition behind this is that a user who has a cumulative 1000 github stars is likely more experienced and knowledgable than a user with 0 github stars.
 Repositories which have thousands of stars from fake bot accounts (whose accounts would have 0 cumulative stars) would have a brightness score of zero, but a repository which seems unimportant but had a highly experienced developer star it would have a high brightness score.

-The mad scientist in me is compelled to warn you that chaotic, unpredictable magic may happen if you decide to recursively call this function.

-There is a tunable option for only visualizing other peoples repos who has more than `cut_off_number` number of stars
+There is a tunable option for only visualizing other peoples repos who has more than `cut_off_number` number of stars.
+This defaults to 1

 # Install Instructions